ietf-wg-alto/draft-ietf-alto-path-vector/services.md

 boundary:
 : The boundary parameter is as defined in {{RFC2387}}.

-The body consists of two parts:
+The body MUST consist of two parts:

 - The Path Vector part MUST include `Resource-Id` and `Content-Type` in its header.
 The value of `Resource-Id` MUST has the format of a Part Resource ID.